Germinating the seeds

 Lighting -- It likes bright, filtered light, with protection from strong sun.

 Climate -- It comes from tropical rain forests, where temperatures are mild to warm all year.
 It grows well for me indoors with day temperatures in the mid-70s (24°C) and nights in the mid-60s (18°C).
 It does not enjoy being below 50° F (10°C) and cannot take frost.
 It likes bright, filtered light, and probably will need some protection from strong afternoon sun.
-Indoors, keep the humidity above about 50%, perhaps with the use of an ultrasonic humidifier if necessary.
+Over about 45-50% humidity is best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 Have fun growing them!